HOP Camp (6-13 years old)

 - Campers should ask for help when needed.

 The HOP DayCamp focus is based on the staff providing positive role models for all campers.
 We wish to provide all campers a fun and safe camp experience.
 This requires cooperation and consideration for the rights and property of others by everyone.
-Sometimes campers can become disruptive or disengaged with the camp activities, which affects all campers’ enjoyment of the camp.
+Sometimes campers can become disruptive or disengaged with the camp activities, which affects all campers’ and staff’s enjoyment of camp.

 Further steps or expulsion will be taken in the event of the following behaviours: